Working with Namespaces and Services in Kubernetes

 http://192.168.49.2:30007

-Open this URL in your browser or use curl
+Open this URL in your browser or use curl to verify:

 curl http://192.168.49.2:30007